And where to connect the ILL wire on an Android Headunit?

-Universal fit android headunits, just like our favourite double din are designed to fit a variety of vehicles that have various custom connectors.
-The main connectors on an android headunit are the two universal ISO connectors.
-The two ISO connectors appear on universal android headunits and many older vehicles.
-For newer vehicles with custom connectors there is an ISO adaptor to convert manufacturers custom plugs to the ISO standard.
+Universal-fit Android headunits, just like our favorite double din, are designed to fit various vehicles with various custom connectors.
+The main connectors on an Android headunit are the two universal ISO connectors, and the two ISO connectors appear on universal Android headunits and many older vehicles.
+For newer vehicles with custom connectors, an ISO adaptor converts the manufacturer’s custom plugs to the ISO standard.

 ISO doesn’t have an ILL wire

-ISO doesn’t cover some of the extra features your android headunit can use if they are provided by the vehicle.
-The android headunit may have some extra wires and one of these is the ILL wire.
-Often the ILL wire is an orange wire on and android headunit, but not always.
-The best thing to refer to is the markings on the wire for ‘ILL’.
-There is also a guide supplied that should show which colour lead is ILL.
+ISO doesn’t cover some of the extra features your Android headunit can use if they are provided by the vehicle.
+The Android headunit may have some extra wires, and one of these is the ILL wire.
+Often the ILL wire is an orange wire on an Android headunit, but not always.
+The best thing to refer to is the markings on the wire for ‘ILL.’
+There is also a guide supplied that should show which color lead is ILL.

-If you don’t connect the ILL wire on the android headunit it will still work.
-But you will be missing one useful feature for an android headunit, so it is well worth tracking down the best place to connect it to.
+It will still work if you don’t connect the ILL wire to the Android headunit.
+But you will be missing one useful feature for an Android headunit, so it is well worth tracking down the best place to connect it.

 ILL is for Illumination

-The orange wire in our picture is labelled ‘ILL’ for ‘illumination’.
-It is the wire that signals the headunit to change some of it’s settings.
+The orange wire in our picture is labeled ‘ILL’ for ‘illumination.’
+The wire signals the headunit to change some of its settings.
 Typically illumination signal dims the android headunits backlight display or alters the button light brightness.

 Have you noticed your vehicle dashboard lights dim when the headlights are on?
-It is to make the dashboard lights less distracting to the driver when its dark.
-The Android Headunit orange wire can connect to any of the lights in any of the buttons or switches that dim like this.
-Ideally the factory headunit you are replacing also has the orange ‘illumination’ wire and your orange android headunit wire can be connected to this instead.
+It makes the dashboard lights less distracting to the driver when it’s dark.
+The android Headunit orange wire can connect to any lights in buttons or switches that dim like this.
+Ideally, the factory headunit you are replacing also has the orange ‘illumination’ wire, and your orange android headunit wire can be connected to this instead.

-ILL is always for Illumination but the wire colour is not standardised.
-You may find your android headunit has ILL wire that is not orange.
-This doesn’t matter as long as you treat ILL as Illumination it will work.
+ILL is always for Illumination, but the wire color is not standardized.
+You may find your Android headunit has an ILL wire that is not orange, which doesn’t matter.
+As long as you treat ILL as Illumination, it will work.

 Check the wires before connecting them!
 But tracking down a switch that is illuminated will reveal an illumination wire.
-Use a 12v meter to earth to find the wire that changes state when the button lights go on/off, you will then find where to connect the orange wire on an android headunit.
+Use a 12v meter to earth to find the wire that changes state when the button lights go on/off with the headlights; you will then find where to connect the orange wire on an Android headunit.